 Tonight at 7:00pm we will celebrate our annual All Souls Memorial Mass, during which we will pray for all our faithful departed, and especially those parishioners who have passed away over the last year.
-Because of the pandemic many of you may not be able to join us for Mass, so we ask you to take a moment today and pray for our faithful departed, and their families.
+If you would like to join us there is still room, please just come to the church in time for 7pm Mass.